accessibility-exchange/co-design/src/steps/organization-shares-progess-updates.md

 ### Consultants should be able to see:

-* What has been done by organizations after receiving feedback
+* What has been done by federally regulated entities after receiving feedback
 * How feedback has impacted their different services
 * What feedback has not been turned into action yet and why
 * What feedback has not been considered and why

 ### Data tracking

-* How much of the feedback the organization has taken and implemented
+* How much of the feedback the federally regulated entity has taken and implemented
 * Have a way of tracking how much impact we are having